(1) This document contains detailed procedures related to specific aspects of the University's Environmental Management System (EMS), including:

 (70) PCB waste means any waste that contains PCBs - a group of toxic organo-chlorine compounds.
 While they vary in form, PCBs usually occur as non-flammable oils in electrical equipment such as transformers and capacitors.
 PCBs are classified as a hazardous chemical and a class 9 miscellaneous dangerous good.
 Exposure to leaking PCBs can result in a range of health problems from nausea and eye irritations to bronchitis, liver complications and chloracne.
 From an environmental perspective, PCBs are non-degradable and can therefore bio-accumulate in the food chain.

-(71) Details of existing asbestos, SMF and PCB material locations in UWS buildings are kept in the Office of Capital Works and Facilities HAZMAT Register.
+(71) Details of existing asbestos, SMF and PCB material locations in University buildings are kept in the Office of Capital Works and Facilities HAZMAT Register.

 (73) Prior to undertaking any major or minor Capital Works, the Project Manager responsible for the project must check the Office of Capital Works and Facilities HAZMAT Register for the presence of asbestos, SMF and PCB containing materials.
 If any of these materials are present and require removal, the Project Manager is responsible for factoring into the administration of the tender process the procurement of an appropriately licensed contractor to safely remove and dispose of the material.